-A.10 - HARDWARE AND FIRMWARE INFORMATION
+A.11 - HARDWARE AND FIRMWARE INFORMATION

-To get the AX3000 firmware and hardware revisions, use one of the following:
+To obtain the terminal's firmware and hardware revisions, use one of the

 - 1. Use the AxRM utility "Get Terminal Information" command, - 2.
-Enter the AX3000 interactive set-up, and select '?', - 3.
-Get the AX3000 set-up by issuing the setup_get remote command (the revision is included in the text file banner): - Example: rsh axname setup get > file - 4.
+Enter the AX3000 interactive set-up, and select '?', - Get the AX3000 set-up by issuing the setup_get remote command (the revision is included in the text file banner): - Example: rsh axname setup_get > file - 4.
 Use the following ax_version remote command to get the revision directly: